This post is part of the series 'Password management'. Be sure to check out the rest of the blog posts of the series!

 Host header, directly or using a property of the framework you use, to compute the full URL.
 Instead, use a value from a configuration file or hardcode the value.

 ✓ Never trust user inputs, whatever the input is!
-And, in this case, it's an http header.
+And, in this case, it's an HTTP header.
 Be sure to always validate and sanitize the user inputs.

 You can send an email to inform someone a user account wasn't found.
 You'll want to let the recipient know that the request was made as well as whether they should be concerned.
-If they did make the request and the email address or username wasn't found, then they'll need advice to try a different email address.
+If they did make the request and the email address or username wasn't found, then they'll need advices to try a different email address.
 You can use this template for this kind of emails.